-The total number of hours estimated for the student to complete the work required for this course is 160 hours.
-The actual amount of time required will vary according to the experience and expertise of the student.
-Grades will be based on work output produced and submitted rather than by the time expended by the student.
+The total number of hours estimated for you to complete the work required for this course is 145 hours.
+The actual amount of time required will vary according to your prior experience and expertise.
+Grades will be based on the work output that you produce and submit rather than by the time that you expend on the assignments.